For Pandora, costs to get more listeners grow

 "It's not a time to try and optimize profitability," he said.
 "We think we have a huge market opportunity in front of us."

-Many digital and social media companies like Amazon , for example, choose to ramp up revenue and market share over profits.
+Many digital and social media companies like Amazon (AMZN.O), for example, choose to ramp up revenue and market share over profits.

 For the quarter ending December, Pandora reported that revenue grew 52 percent to $200.4 million on a GAAP basis.